boigs/bifrost/README.md

 ## Design

-The bifrost is made up of a couple components:
+The bifrost is made up of one component:
-1. An nginx barebones entrypoint, running on Docker, which redirects all traffic to K8S.
 1. K8S ingress, which then routes the traffic to the appropriate service.

 ![](media/diagram.png)